What Does EAFE Mean?

-Europe, Australasia, Far East (or EAFE) refers to the economically developed regions of the world outside the United States and Canada.
+Europe, Australasia, Far East (also known as EAFE) refers to economically developed geographic regions outside the United States and Canada.

-The MSCI-EAFE index is often used in the financial industry to compare the performance of American markets with those of the rest of the developed world.
-Investors interested in investing in these regions can purchase shares of iShares MSCI EAFE (NYSE: EFA), an ETF that tracks the performance of the MSCI EAFE Index.
+The MSCI-EAFE index is often used to compare the performance of American markets with the rest of the developed world.
+Investors interested in these regions can purchase shares of the iShares MSCI EAFE Index fund (NYSE: EFA), an exchange-traded fund that tracks the performance of the MSCI EAFE Index.